-The Town of Webster currently makes use of most available locally-controlled tools to mitigate the consequences of natural hazards: zoning regulations, planning, and physical improvements.
-The Town does not participate in federal programs such as StormReady certification and Community Rating System, but it does plan to research the utility of more public awareness and education programs as a result of this planning process.
+The Town of Dudley currently makes use of most available locally-controlled tools to mitigate the consequences of natural hazards: zoning regulations, planning, and physical improvements.
+The town does not participate in federal programs such as StormReady certification, Firewise or the Community Rating System, but it does plan to research the utility of more public awareness and education programs as a result of this planning process.

-Webster has most of the no-cost or low-cost hazard mitigation capabilities in place.
-Land use zoning, subdivision regulations and an array of specific policies and regulations that include hazard mitigation best practices, such as limitations on development in floodplains, stormwater management, tree maintenance, etc. Webster also has appropriate staff dedicated to hazard mitigation-related work for a community of its size, including a Town Administrator, an Emergency Management Director, a professionally run Department of Public Works and a Tree Warden.
-Webster has several relevant plans in place, including a Comprehensive Emergency Management Plan, and a Master Plan.
-Not only does Webster have these capabilities in place, but they are also deployed for hazard mitigation, as appropriate.
+Dudley has most of the no-cost or low-cost hazard mitigation capabilities in place.
+Land use zoning, subdivision regulations and an array of specific policies and regulations that include hazard mitigation best practices, such as limitations on development in floodplains, stormwater management, tree maintenance, etc. Dudley also has appropriate staff dedicated to hazard mitigation-related work for a community of its size, including a Town Administrator, an Emergency Management Director, a professionally run Highway Department, and a Tree Warden.
+Dudley has several relevant plans in place, including a Comprehensive Emergency Management Plan, and a Master Plan effective as of 2000.
+Not only does Dudley have these capabilities in place, but they are also deployed for hazard mitigation, as appropriate.
 The town also has very committed and dedicated volunteers who serve on Boards, Commissions and Committees and in other volunteer positions.
-The town collaborates closely with surrounding communities through its Local Emergency Planning Committee and has opted in to fire protection mutual aid agreements through MEMA.
+The town collaborates closely with surrounding communities through its Regional Emergency Planning Committee and has opted in to fire protection mutual aid agreements through MEMA.

-Webster is also an active member community of the Central Massachusetts Regional Planning Commission (CMRPC) and can take advantage of no cost local technical assistance as needed provided by the professional planning staff at CMRPC.
+Dudley is also an active member community of the Central Massachusetts Regional Planning Commission (CMRPC) and can take advantage of no cost local technical assistance as needed provided by the professional planning staff at CMRPC.

-The table below describes existing mitigation protections in Webster.
+The table below describes existing mitigation protections in Dudley.
 It includes a brief description of each activity as well as a subjective evaluation of its effectiveness and of any need for modifications.